khyatiparekh/OneScanMan/README.md

 # AutoEnum
-All it takes is one serious scan.
+All it takes is one normal scan.
 (Initial network enumeration script for CTFs.
 Created with HTB and OSCP in mind.)

 ## Setup Virtual Environment
 ### Install virtualenv